 fbpx

-There are many ways to make selections in Photoshop using a vast array of selection tools.
-Once you have something selected, what can you do with it?
-You can easily copy, paste, cut, or save a selection for use within your other Photoshop projects.
+Once you have something selected in Photoshop, what can you do with it?
+You can easily copy a selection in Photoshop for use within your other projects or easily duplicate objects on the canvas.

 While you may think copying and pasting are simple, you might not have used Photoshop’s layer via cut or save selection options.
 They’re as helpful as a simple copy and paste and equally as easy to do.
 Here’s how it all works.